 The Civic Museum can be found inside the Town Hall, the Palazzo Giano, known also as the Palazzo degli Anziani.

-The town hall is the 14thcentury Palazzo degli Anziani and home to the Civic Museum of Antique Art, the city’s first and largest museum.
+The town hall is the 14thcentury Palazzo degli Anziani and home to the City Museum of Antique Art, the city’s first and largest museum.
 Pistoia’s entire history of art from the 13th to the 20th century is represented here, organized in chronological order with groupings of the Florentine and Pistoia schools.

 Among the prominent works are the Altarpiece of St. Francis by Coppo di Marcovaldo (13th century), the Lamentation of Christ by Lippo di Benivieni (14th century), and the great 16th-century altarpieces by Lorenzo di Credi and Bernardino Detti.